airshipit/drydock/docs/getting_started.rst

 ::

     git clone https://github.com/att-comdev/drydock
-    mkdir /tmp/drydock-etc
+    cd drydock
-    cp drydock/examples/drydock.conf /tmp/drydock-etc/
+    tox -e genconfig
-    cp -r drydock/examples/bootdata /tmp/drydock-etc/
+    cp -r etc /tmp/drydock-etc

-In `/tmp/drydock-etc/drydock.conf` customize your maas_api_url to be the URL you used when opening the web UI and maas_api_key.
+In `/tmp/drydock-etc/drydock/drydock.conf` customize your maas_api_url to be the URL you used when opening the web UI and maas_api_key.

-When starting the Drydock container, /tmp/drydock-etc will be mounted as /etc/drydock with your customized configuration.
+When starting the Drydock container, /tmp/drydock-etc/drydock will be mounted as /etc/drydock with your customized configuration.

 Drydock